DAYDREAMING with Ariane Dutzi

 Yes, absolutely.
 I am also thinking about finally learning Maya.
 It’s something I wanted to learn for a long time.
 But restoring my house and starting my company didn’t leave me with much free time.
 I love the mayan language and most of my artisans speak maya and not Spanish.

 10. JUTE AS MUSE?

 I was looking for a material, which is used nearly all over the world.
 For me jute is symbolic.
 I truly believe, that we are all connected.
 My grandparents had a farm in Germany.
 That’s where I grew up.
 I was always close to Mother Nature.
 The smell of the Earth is one of my first memories.
 I wanted to work with a material, which leads us back to Mother Earth.
 That’s why the jute sacks were perfect.
 You transport from seeds to a finished product like coffee in them.
 So for me they are the homage to Mother Earth and to my grandparents and their life on the farm.
 I also love the prints and the fonds on them.
 They are like a piece of art for me.
 It couldn’t be better.

 Drink a lime juice first thing in the morning.
 It cleanses your body, which gives you clean and radiant skin.
 If you can drink one lime first thing in the morning without diluting it...it will have the most benefit.

 Francisco Toledo and Guillermo Olguin

 Find YOUR place first.
 Get inside yourself, travel and find your passion.
 Nothing is easy in life, that’s why you need to have passion for it.
-Passion and love for something will will make it easier to overcome the difficult times.
+Passion and love for something will make it easier to overcome the difficult times.

 DUTZI IG @dutzistyle